 This chapter outlines various regulations concerning the priesthood.
 The last portion deals with the type of animals selected for sacrifice.
 This was important, as the sacrifices pointed forward to the ultimate sacrifice, Jesus Christ.

 Chapter 23 provides a list of the feasts of God, including the weekly Sabbath.
 The annual holy days were not abolished but are “the feasts of the LORD,” and continue to be commanded assemblies for true Christians (Leviticus 23:2).
-For more on these days, see our section on “How God’s Holy Days Reveal His Plan of Salvation.”
+To learn more about these special days, download our free booklet From Holidays to Holy Days: God’s Plan for You.

 The punishment for blasphemy is given (Leviticus 24:10-23).